mikeisadev/crm-homstudent-new-laravel-react/README.md

 APIs and Views were positioned in the same folder, so even the files were not organized by responsibility in their respective folder.

+# I've documented the mess of the old project
+You can find the documented mess of the old project here:
+- "documentation/OLD_PROJECT.md"

+Then, I've taken screenshots of UX/UI, design, layout and tabs of the OLD CRM to pass them to AI assistants I use.
+This to destructure everything into steps and to remake or reorganize the old UI.
+You can find images here:
+- "documentation/old_project_images/old_crm_clients_tab.png"

 # How to understand everything about the development of this project
 During the remake of this project I documented everything: during the development, debugging, restructuring, database redesign, frontend redesign, restructuring layouts, UX, UI, API redesign and everything of this project.